fxos-components/dom-scheduler/README.md

 and browser testing so we try to keep gecko/webkit/blink compatibility.

-A (potentially outdated) version of the demo is usually accessible at [http://sgz.fr/ds](http://sgz.fr/ds) and should work on any mobile device.
+A (potentially outdated) version of the demo is usually accessible at [http://sgz.fr/ds](http://sgz.fr/ds) and should work on any modern browser.

 ### Packaged version
 The `demo-app` directory is a certified packaged app where we experiment